Word Wrap

 By default, wrapped parts of long lines will be aligned with their line’s indentation level, making the wrapped code appear to start at the same column.
 This increases readability of the wrapped code and can be especially useful for languages where indentation is significant, e.g. Python.

-You can also disable this behavior so that wrapped parts of long lines will always start at column 1.
+You can disable the default behavior so that wrapped parts of lines will always start at column 1.
 This can be useful to reproduce terminal output.

-To change this behavior for a code block, you can use the preserveIndent
+To configure this behavior, you can use the preserveIndent

 boolean prop in the meta information of your code blocks: